marchion/marchionniLab/_members/eddie-imada.md

   twitter: eddieimada
 ---

-Eddie is an outstanding computational biologit studying alternative polyadenilation in prostate cancer.
+Eddie is an outstanding computational biologist studying alternative polyadenilation in prostate cancer.